 Image by David Rojas Five Hundred Pixels

-For spectacular views over Quito’s mountainous landscape, hop aboard this sky tram that takes passengers on a 2.5km ride (10 minutes) up the flanks of Volcán Pichincha to the top of Cruz Loma.
-Once you’re at the top (a mere 4100m), you can hike to the summit of Rucu Pichincha (4680m), a 4km (five-hour) round-trip – you should ask about the safety situation before attempting the climb, and bring warm clothes.
-You'll need to start walking before 11am.
+For spectacular views over Quito’s mountainous landscape, hop aboard this sky tram, one of the world's highest aerial lifts, that takes passengers on a 2.5km ride (10 minutes) up the flanks of Volcán Pichincha to the top of Cruz Loma.
+Once you’re at the top (a mere 4100m), you can hike to the summit of Rucu Pichincha (4680m), a 4km (five-hour) round-trip – ask about the safety situation before attempting the climb and bring warm clothes.

-Don’t attempt the trip to Rucu Pichincha until you’ve acclimatized in Quito for a couple of days, and go with a qualified guide.
+Don’t attempt the hike to Rucu Pichincha until you’ve acclimatized in Quito for a couple of days.
+You can go alone or with a qualified guide.
 You can also hire horses ($15 per hour), which are about 500m from the upper station (follow signs to ‘paseos a caballo’).
-Try to visit in the morning, when the views here are best; the clouds usually roll in by noon.
-A taxi here costs about $5 from the Mariscal.
+Visit the TelefériQo, and certainly begin the Rucu Pichincha hike, in the morning, when the views here are best; the clouds usually roll in by noon.
+A taxi here costs about $5 from Mariscal Sucre.